Corona: Current information on your semester abroad in Australia, Canada and the US

 Semester abroad starting in 2021:

-Students who would like to study abroad in 2020 have the following options:
+Students who would like to study abroad in spring 2021 have the following options:

 - Postpone the semester abroad to a later start date